 Teaching

-VISUALISING PEACE: Dr Alice König currently runs a ‘Vertically Integrated Project‘ (VIP), available to all undergraduate students at St Andrews, on ‘Visualising Peace‘.
-This VIP enables students to work together as a team on a series of research outputs while gaining credits for their degree.
+VISUALISING PEACE: From 2022-2024, Prof. Alice König ran a ‘Vertically Integrated Project‘ (VIP), available to all undergraduate students at St Andrews, on ‘Visualising Peace‘.
+This VIP enabled students to work together as a team on a series of research outputs while gaining credits for their degree.
 Key research questions include:

 • What recurring stories do individuals and communities tell about peace/conflict resolution in art, text, film, photography, news reports, museums, music etc?